juliapazdziorek/Advent-of-Code/README.md

 ```

 - `<year>/day_<N>/` — solutions for each day of Advent of Code for a given year, with input data and Python scripts.
-- `data.txt` — files live in each `day_<N>` folder, but they are not committed here to respect Advent of Code's policy — drop your own puzzle input in those placeholders before running.
+- `data.txt` — files live in each `day_<N>` folder, but they are not committed here to respect Advent of Code's policy — drop your own puzzle input before running.
 - `utils/` — utility scripts for input parsing, math helpers, and other reusable tools.

 ## About Advent of Code